 What is an eye exam?

-An eye exam is the way an ophthalmologist tests your vision and eye health.
-Your vision will be checked to see if you need glasses or contact lenses.
-Dr. Bellotte will also test the health of your eyes to make sure that you do not have any other medical eye problems.
+An eye exam is the way an optometrist or ophthalmologist tests your vision and eye health.
+Your eye doctor checks to see if you need glasses or contact lenses.
+The doctor also tests the health of your eyes to make sure that you do not have any other eye problems.

 When should I have an eye exam?

-If you wear glasses or contact lenses, you must have an exam at least once a year to renew your prescription.
-If you are at risk for certain eye problems such as glaucoma or if you have diabetes, you should see an eye doctor once a year or more.
+If you wear contact lenses, you must have an exam at least once a year to renew your prescription.
+If you are at risk for certain eye problems such as glaucoma or if you have diabetes, you should see an eye doctor once a year.
 School-aged kids should also be tested once a year.

 You should also see your eye doctor if you have: